LalaIAm/tarot-cline/memory-bank/progress.md

 - ✅ Documented user flows and success criteria

 ## Milestone 3 Implementation (In Progress)

+### Reading-Journal Connection (Phase 6) - Completed
+- ✅ Created flow to journal from a reading with URL parameter passing
+- ✅ Enhanced JournalEntryForm to fetch and display actual readings
+- ✅ Updated JournalEntryDetail to show associated reading cards with previews
+- ✅ Added visual indicators for linked entries in lists and dashboard
+- ✅ Created a test page for verifying reading-journal connections
+- ✅ Fixed all routing for proper navigation between readings and journals

 ### Journal Entry Core (Phase 3) - Completed
 - ✅ Implemented TipTap rich text editor component with formatting toolbar